×

 Country singer/songwriter Brit Taylor from Kentucky, noted for a modern yet traditional style and honest lyrics.
 Known for "Kentucky Bluegrassed," hit songs on "Tulsa King," collaborations with Dwight Yoakum and others, and performances at CMA Fest, Americanafest.
 She was also spotlighted by Nashville Scene as a 2024 Artist to Watch.

-Formed in Hershey, PA, The Ocean Blue hit the alt/Modern Rock scene in the '80s with hits like “Between Something And Nothing.”
-Known for top albums like Cerulean and multiple EPs.
+Formed in Hershey, PA, The Ocean Blue gained fame in the late '80s with their alternative rock sound.
+Hits like "Between Something And Nothing" led to success, with albums such as Cerulean.

 Nolan Taylor, a Cincinnati-based singer-songwriter, is noted for his emotive style blending themes of joy, heartbreak, and wild nights.
 His powerful voice captures deep human experiences, making his music deeply resonant and engaging.